Summer Studio FAQ's

 Is lunch provided?

-Students will need to make arrangements for their own meals.
+No, lunch is not provided.
 There are two student lounges, one on each floor, and they each have vending machines in them.
 There are also various eating establishments in the immediate vicinity of the Academy.

 Is housing provided?